Alex-Bond/nullable-ts/README.md

 # @alex-bond/nullable

-A TypeScript library for safely handling undefined/null values with immutable, chainable operations.
+A TypeScript library for safely handling undefined/null values with immutable, chainable operations and enhanced type safety.

 ## Installation